infiniflow/infinity/docs/references/pysdk_api_reference.md

 ##### limit_num: `int`, *Required*

-An integer indicating the limit row count.
+An integer specifying the maximum number of output rows.

 #### Returns